froelich/sf-relate/README.md

 ## Preparation of Test Data from [UK Biobank](https://www.ukbiobank.ac.uk/)
 The following describes how to generate example test data using UK Biobank.
-Note UK Biobank is not a public resource.
+Note that this requires access to the UK Biobank.
 We are working on new demonstrations using public resources like [1000 Genomes](https://www.internationalgenome.org/).

 The generated test data are split between two parties.
 Party `i`'s local data is stored in the `notebooks/data/2party_{n}/party{i}`,